mjsouthcott/04-code-quiz/README.md

 ![Step 1](https://github.com/mjsouthcott/04-code-quiz/blob/master/images/image1.JPG)

 2. Once the quiz starts, a question from a randomized list will appear in the center of the window.
-Select 1 of 4 answers to move on to the next question (feedback will appear below the 4th answer telling you if you selected the correct answer or not).
-Note that the timer will begin counting down from 60 seconds (if it reaches 0 before you answer the 5th question, the quiz will end).
+Select 1 of 4 answers to move on to the next question (feedback will appear below the 4th answer notifying you if you selected the correct answer or not).
+Note that the timer will begin counting down from 60 seconds.
+Incorrect answers will reduce the time remaining by 10 seconds.
+If the timer reaches 0 before you answer the 5th question, the quiz will end.

 ![Step 2](https://github.com/mjsouthcott/04-code-quiz/blob/master/images/image2.JPG)

-3. Once the quiz ends, enter your initials into the text input field and click the submit button.
+3. Once the quiz ends, enter your initials into the text input field and click the Submit button.

 ![Step 3](https://github.com/mjsouthcott/04-code-quiz/blob/master/images/image3.JPG)

 4. The High Scores page displays a list of initials and corresponding scores, sorted in descending order.
-The list contents are stored in localStorage, meaning it persists between quizzes (play more than once to see the list grow).
+The list contents are stored in localStorage, meaning they persist between quizzes (play more than once to see the list grow).

 ![Step 4](https://github.com/mjsouthcott/04-code-quiz/blob/master/images/image4.JPG)